Danielhard/component-scanner/README.md

 # Issue

 We made some compatibility about vue, the detailed reasons is above.
-Sometimes it impacts accuracy, such as appears some unexpected components.
+Sometimes it impacts accuracy, probably appears some unexpected components.

 But we consider that it should extract component names as much as possible.
 Redundant component names can be ignored by some ways, but it probably cause some exceptions if we missed some component name in regression tests.